 The next day, Mr. Giardino spoke with the Code Enforcement Officer and the Chief of Police in person about this surprising development.
 Though cordial, both confirmed the need for a permit for his speech, handing Mr. Giardino a permit application.
 The permits limited Mr. Giardino to holding his sign for only 30 minutes.
 Additionally, he was advised that he would need to change sidewalk corners every 15 minutes while holding a sign.

 However, just like any citizen in any city in America, Mr. Giardino is free to peacefully share his religious beliefs on a public sidewalk without having to navigate a permit scheme like the one enacted in Chapin.
-That’s why First Liberty sent a letter to city officials informing them of Mr. Giardino’s rights.
+That’s why in October 2024 First Liberty sent a letter to city officials informing them of Mr. Giardino’s rights.

 First Liberty’s letter says, “Permit schemes, like the one found in Chapin, have the effect of freezing speech before it is uttered.
 Permit schemes are thus viewed skeptically, being ‘the most serious and least tolerable infringement on First Amendment rights.’
 A prior restraint like Chapin’s ordinance can survive challenge only if it does not delegate overly broad licensing discretion to government officials.
 Chapin’s permit scheme falls short of this standard, in multiple ways.”